I Did 30 Days of Yoga

 Due to the heavy workload and stress levels of previous years, I’ve never actually taken part in any of the 30-day series.
 In January, I’m usually so sick of hearing and thinking about yoga that actually doing yoga is the last thing I want to do.
 It’s also hard for me to focus on the practice when it’s something I’ve shot and/or edited.
 I’m too distracted by looking at all the mistakes nobody else notices.

 But this year, I did it.
 Yoga every day for 30 days.

 Since I hadn’t been hands-on with any of these videos, I was able to experience the series like a member of our community.
 It was a transformational and valuable experience on several levels.

 I’m amazed at how much more flexible I am after only 30 days of consistent yoga practice.
-I notice it in little things, like when I am reaching for something at the top of a cabinet and everything is easier to grab.
-I also notice it when I am playing with my now 4-year old.
+I notice it in little things, like when I am reaching for something at the top of a cabinet, and everything is easier to grab.
+I also notice it when I am playing with my 4-year-old.
 And in general, I just feel great.
-Yoga really gets into some crevices you didn't even know you had.
+Yoga really gets into some crevices you didn’t even know you had.

-On the mental side of things, I feel happy, energized and better overall than I have in a long time.
-My energy levels are much higher, I’m writing on a regular basis and getting a lot more done during the day.
-The results have been so good that I plan on doing at least 20 minutes of yoga every day from now own.
+On the mental side of things, I feel happy, energized, and better overall than I have in a long time.
+My energy levels are much higher.
+I’m writing on a regular basis and getting a lot more done during the day.
+The results have been so good that I plan on doing at least 20 minutes of yoga every day from now on.

 Now I am a true believer.

 If you’re interested in giving yoga a try, check out this year’s DEDICATE series.
 Even if you’re an out-of-shape nerd who spends too much time hunched over a computer (like me), this is a great series that will ease you into daily practice.
 You’ll feel like a brand-new person 30 days from now.